EtienneCmb/visbrain/docs/sleep.rst

     dfile = '/home/perso/myfile.eeg'
     # File for the hypogram :
     hfile = '/home/perso/hypno.hyp'
-    # You're not forced to give a hypnogram.
-If you prefer to start from a fresh empty one, use :
+    # If you prefer to start with an empty hypnogram, just pass :
-    # hfile = None or ignore passing this argument.
+    # hfile = None
     Sleep(data=dfile, hypno=hfile).show()

 .. _loadfromraw: